leod/hncynic/README.md

 The generated comments are fun to read, but often turn out meaningless or contradictory -- see [here](examples/2019-03-09_wiki-hn.md) for some examples generated from recent HN titles.

-There also is a demo live at [https://hncynic.leod.org/](https://hncynic.leod.org/).
+There is a demo live at [https://hncynic.leod.org/](https://hncynic.leod.org/).

 ## Steps
 ### Hacker News